Murdergram Deux: Composition

 "Murdergram Deux" finds LL Cool J and Eminem rapping back-and-forth verses in rapid-paced delivery over skittering production.
 Eminem uses his trademark wordplay, and ends the song with references to his song "Crack a Bottle" and LL Cool J's "Going Back to Cali".

 Critical reception

 The song was well-received by music critics.
 Sam Moore of HipHopDX commented the rappers "flex their lyrical skills" on the track.
 Zachary Horvath of HotNewHipHop remarked, "Both legends can really rap their a** [sic] off and their command of flow, as well as their lyrical abilities are front and center here.
 It feels like they were trying to outdo one another and if so, it's intense."
 Tom Breihan of Stereogum wrote, "LL and Eminem take turns displaying athletic rap feats over the nervously jittery beat."
-Flisadam Pointer of Uproxx wrote "Between their verses, LL Cool J and Eminem pulled out ever sharp-witted trick in the hip-hop book.
+Flisadam Pointer of Uproxx wrote "Between their verses, LL Cool J and Eminem pulled out every sharp-witted trick in the hip-hop book.
 From swift cadence flips to multi-layered metaphors, 'Murdergram Deux,' is a rap masterclass."